Healthy eating tips for people with arthritis

 - hair analysis

 Reduction of pain and inflammation has been reported with fasting and elemental diets.
 It is recognised that inflammatory activity is dampened by caloric restriction or reduction in gut involvement, but the results noted after fasting and very restricted diets could also be because of weight loss.
 In addition, such diets are not sustainable and carry significant health risks.
 Fasting is an extreme and temporary way of controlling pain and inflammation in RA and is not recommended.
-Symptoms return on resumption of regular diets, thus the benefit may be transient and not have long-term impact on disease activity.
+Symptoms return on resumption of regular diets; thus the benefit may be transient and not have long-term impact on disease activity.

 A quick look at milk and dairy foods

-There has been some suggestion that dairy foods are associated with inflammation but the evidence is conflicting, and limited to small trials.
+There has been some suggestion that dairy foods are associated with inflammation, but the evidence is conflicting, and limited to small trials.

 In the past dairy may have been considered pro-inflammatory, but more recent reviews of the evidence do not support this hypothesis.
 Studies of milk and dairy products more typically suggest a neutral or even beneficial effect on levels of inflammatory markers and would not point to an adverse inflammatory effect.

 Specific dietary guidelines are difficult to define in people living with RA as there are individual differences.
-However, as dairy products can play an important part of a healthy, balanced diet, based on the available data, there is no evidence to support exclusion of dairy products unless an intolerance or allergy are indicated.
-If you think you may have an adverse reaction to milk and dairy products talk to your GP or a healthcare professional involved in your care such as your specialist nurse.
+However, as dairy products can play an important part of a healthy, balanced diet, based on the available data, there is no evidence to support exclusion of dairy products unless an intolerance or allergy are shown.
+If you think you may have an adverse reaction to milk and dairy products talk to your GP or a health professional involved in your care such as your specialist nurse.